kubernetes-sigs/gateway-api/geps/gep-1619/index.md

   type: HTTPCookie
 ```

-When persistent sessions are established, the persistence to a single backend should override the traffic splitting
+When persistent sessions are established, the persistence to a single backend MUST override the traffic splitting
 configuration.
+This is also described in [Traffic Splitting](#traffic-splitting).

 #### Traffic Splitting with two Backends and one with Weight 0